 The Shift in Thinking

 The key idea that the foregoing discussion takes us to is this: there isn’t a single time that we call Clock Time.
-In particular, there is potentially a completely different kind of time that depends on our conscious experience, and while this time may not be physically empirical, they can be empirical in other ways such as the extent of our lifespans.
+In particular, there is potentially a completely different kind of time that depends on our conscious experience, and while this time may not be physically empirical, it can be empirical in other ways such as the extent of our lifespans.

 Of course, if changing our conscious experience changes our lifespan, then there needs to be a deeper scientific explanation of how our consciousness interacts with the body―which is today an unsolved problem.
 Other posts on this blog discuss the connection between body and consciousness through an intermediate level of meanings represented in our senses, mind, intelligence, and ego.
-Each of these domains of meaning involves a different kind of time, and the Conscious Time therefore needs to be divided into many kinds of semantic times according to the different kinds of meanings.
+Each of these domains of meaning involves a different kind of time, and the Conscious Time, therefore, needs to be divided into many kinds of semantic times according to the different kinds of meanings.

 While Conscious Time isn’t a singular category, for the sake of our preliminary discussion it helps to set the context on how the effects of this time can be empirically measured even though the Conscious Time itself may not be empirical in a third-person manner.